DHIVAKAR1312/MUSEUM-OF-CANDY_DR/README.md

 # MUSEUM-OF-CANDY_DR
-Using HTML, CSS I have built a static website.
+Using HTML and CSS I have built a static website.